meteor/meteor/content/accounts.md

 <h3 id="supported-login-services">Facebook, Google, and more</h3>

-Here's a complete list of login providers for which Meteor provides core packages:
+Here's a complete list of login providers for which Meteor actively maintains core packages:

 1. Facebook with `accounts-facebook`
 2. Google with `accounts-google`